redsofa/unsupervised-online-regression/.vim/README.md

 # File Descriptions

-- <b>conda_env.yml</b> - Exported Conda environment (default name is reg-env).
-Use this to replicate Conda environment that was used to develop this project.

 - <b>settings.sh</b> - Bash script that defines environment variables that are used in the `tmux_dev_env.sh`.
 Entries in the setting.sh script must be modified to suit individual context.